A Conversation with the Author

 I did use it.

-In A Death in Auvers, but not in Exile in the Light.
+In the companion book, but not in Exile in the Light.

 The name was not coined until 1956 -- a year after the novel’s setting of April 1955.
 It would have been historically inaccurate to use the name, La Main Rouge, in the Wally Boyd story.